DQL Function Reference¶

 Result Example:

 Generates a histogram with specified bucket boundaries.
-This function is Deprecated; it is recommended to use histogram_auto instead.
+This function is Deprecated, recommended to use histogram_auto instead.

-Description: histogram requires manual specification of bucket boundary parameters, making it less flexible. histogram_auto can automatically adapt to data distribution, covers a wider numerical range, and returns richer statistical information.
+histogram requires manually specifying bucket boundary parameters, making it less flexible. histogram_auto can automatically adapt to data distribution, cover a wider numerical range, and return richer statistical information.

 Syntax: